TheoSourget/DDSA_Sourget/README.md

 Then fusion_sources is used to combined all the generated csv files together.

 ### Extracted_csv:
+Folder in which csv from API extraction will be stored

+### Processed_csv:
-Folder in which results csv will be stored
+Folder in which csv produced with the processed data of the extraction will be stored (e.g the csv of the combination of sources will be here)
 ---

 ## Usage